 Cheesy Instant Pot goulash turned out amazing in my Ninja Foodi pressure cooker!
-Regular or creamy goulash with two different cheeses.
-I have directions for both here.
+Regular or creamy goulash with two different cheeses and pasta shapes of your choice.
+Use ground beef or sausage in this casserole, either way is delicious.

 This cheesy Instant Pot goulash is just the twist you need to try.
 If you’re like me and enjoy easy Instant Pot recipes that take less than 20 minutes from start to finish. (originally published 3/18, affiliate links present)